Merandy González

-Merandy González (born October 9, 1995) is a Dominican professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Miami Marlins.
+Merandy González (born October 9, 1995) is a Dominican former professional baseball pitcher.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins.

 Career

 New York Mets

-González was signed by the New York Mets as an international free agent in March 2013.
-He made his professional debut that season with the DSL Mets and spent the whole season there, going 4-1 with a 2.82 ERA in 44.2 innings pitched.
-He returned to the DSL in 2014 and pitched to a 3-4 record and 3.51 ERA in 14 games (13 starts).
-In 2015, he pitched for the GCL Mets and Kingsport Mets where he compiled a 4-3 record and 2.57 ERA in 66.2 innings pitched, and in 2016 he played with the Brooklyn Cyclones where he posted a 6-3 record, 2.87 ERA, and 1.33 WHIP in 14 starts.
+González was signed by the New York Mets as an international free agent on March 6, 2013.
+He made his professional debut that season with the DSL Mets and spent the whole season there, going 4–1 with a 2.82 ERA in 44.2 innings pitched.
+He returned to the DSL in 2014 and pitched to a 3–4 record and 3.51 ERA in 14 games (13 starts).
+In 2015, he pitched for the GCL Mets and Kingsport Mets where he compiled a 4–3 record and 2.57 ERA in 66.2 innings pitched, and in 2016 he played with the Brooklyn Cyclones where he posted a 6–3 record, 2.87 ERA, and 1.33 WHIP in 14 starts.
 He began 2017 with the Columbia Fireflies and was promoted to the St. Lucie Mets in June.

 Miami Marlins

-On July 28, 2017 he was traded by the Mets along with Ricardo Cespedes for A. J. Ramos.
+On July 28, 2017, he was traded by the Mets along with Ricardo Cespedes for A. J. Ramos.
 Miami assigned him to the Jupiter Hammerheads and he finished the season there.
-In 22 games (20 starts) between Columbia, St. Lucie, and Jupiter, he was 13-3 with a 1.66 ERA, 0.97 WHIP, and a .212 batting average against.
-The Marlins added him to their 40-man roster after the season.
+In 22 games (20 starts) between Columbia, St. Lucie, and Jupiter, he was 13–3 with a 1.66 ERA, 0.97 WHIP, and a .212 batting average against.
+On November 20, 2017, the Marlins added him to their 40-man roster to protect him from the Rule 5 draft.
 He began 2018 with the Jacksonville Jumbo Shrimp.

 González made his Major League debut on April 19, 2018.

-San Francisco Giants

-On March 2, 2019, Gonzalez was claimed off waivers by the San Francisco Giants.
+In doing so, he became the first Columbia Fireflies played to reach the major leagues.
+He spent the majority of the year with Triple-A Jacksonville, posting a 3-6 record and 4.32 ERA across 14 starts.
+In 8 appearances for the Marlins during his rookie campaign, González registered a 5.73 ERA with 19 strikeouts in 22.0 innings pitched.

 St. Louis Cardinals

+On March 2, 2019, González was claimed off waivers by the San Francisco Giants.
+He was optioned to the Triple-A Sacramento River Cats to begin the year, but was designated for assignment on March 25 following the waiver claim of Tom Murphy.

-On March 28, Gonzalez was claimed off waivers by the St. Louis Cardinals.
-He was designated for assignment on June 8.
-He became a free agent following the 2019 season.
+On March 28, González was claimed off waivers by the St. Louis Cardinals and optioned to the Double-A Springfield Cardinals.
+He pitched to a 6.75 ERA, 2.17 WHIP and 21:19 K:BB in 24 innings for Springfield before he was designated for assignment on June 8 following the promotion of Tommy Edman.
+González finished the year making 39 appearances for Springfield, but struggled to a 6.64 ERA with 39 strikeouts in 40 2/3 innings pitched.
+He elected free agency following the season on November 4.